Common Name:Brown-headed Cowbird

 Brown-headed Cowbird is

-most likely to be found in parks or other places that have mostly short,
+most likely to be found in places that have mostly short,